This man is beloved, and rules another's soul."

 Trunks: I don't think you realize how much honor means to my father.
 It's the only thing that keeps him going.
 It's what makes him a warrior.
 Oh sure, some might see it as arrogance, but I think down at the core, it's much more noble than that.
 I believe that's what my mother saw in him.
 And it's what I see too.

-- In Dr. Slump, all the citizens of Penguin Village are bewildered when the Hot Teacher Midori decides to accept the marriage proposal of Senbei.
+- All the citizens of Penguin Village are bewildered when the Hot Teacher Midori decides to accept the marriage proposal of Senbei.

 - He also doesn't understand that even though he's never killed anyone in person, his own hands aren't exactly clean.
 Given that he's a high-ranking member of a terrorist organization and everything.